 A report by the Clinton Global Initiative on emerging lessons from engaging smallholders in value chains.
-With this report, CGI seeks to deepen the understanding of the commitments’ portfolio and highlight effective approaches, through the analysis of a group of commitments working to address a specific challenge (i.e. connecting smallholders to global value chains).
-Because participation from smallholder farmers is critical to the success of the project, they should be engaged as early as possible.
-And this early engagement can help to build trust and assuage farmers’ fears of exploitation by large companies as noted by Niels Hanssens of EUCORD.
+With this report, EUCORD wants to emphasize that the early engagement of smallholder farmers has a significant impact on the success of the project and contributes positively to build trust and assuage farmers’ fears of exploitation by large companies.

-This book by Meine Pieter van Dijk and Jacques Trienekens discusses the theories and cases regarding global value chains and analyzes the impact of these global value chains on local upgrading strategies.
-Our Sorghum Value Chain Development project in Sierra Leone and Ghana as one of the cases.
-The book is written by Meine Pieter van Dijk and Jacques Trienekens.
+This book by Meine Pieter van Dijk and Jacques Trienekens discusses the theories and some of EUCORD’s cases regarding global value chains and analyses the impact of these global value chains on local upgrading strategies.

 This report records the proceedings of the East African Regional Conference on Sorghum Value Chain and End of Project Round Table organized by EUCORD on November 18-19 2015, at the Safari Park Hotel, Nairobi.

-This report provides the results of the EUCORD study for the Common Fund for Commodities of the East African regional rice sector and preliminary assessment of priority countries.
-The report finds that the potential for growth in the overall African rice sector is enormous, but a rapid increase in the area under rice, irrigated as well as rainfed, is necessary.
+This report provides the results of the EUCORD study for the Common Fund for Commodities of the East African regional rice sector showing that the potential for growth in the overall African rice sector is enormous, however different challenges need to be addressed.

 Would Guinness Cameroun procurement of sorghum negatively affect the local food security?
-EUCORD and Diageo (respectively) show that local production of sorghum in Cameroon is high enough to provide food to the local population and a sizeable marketable surplus.
+EUCORD and Diageo show in this study that local production of sorghum in Cameroon is high enough to provide food to the local population and a sizeable marketable surplus.